Enricobazzi/Lynxtrogression_v2/phasing_variants.md

 ## merge pop pair
 # for pop in wel eel sel
-for pop in wel; do
+for pop in eel sel; do
     for chr in ${chrs[@]}; do
         echo "merging and indexing ${pop_pair} ${chr} vcf:" echo "${vcfdir}/lynxtrogression_v2.autosomic_scaffolds.filter4.lpa-${pop}.${chr}.ps.phased.merged.vcf"